swcarpentry/r-novice-gapminder/06-data-subsetting.md

 ~~~

-But what about negative values?
+> ##Vector numbering in R starts at 1 {.callout}
+>
+> In many programming languages (C and python, for example), the first
+> element of a vector has an index of 0.
+In R, the first element is 1.

-### Skipping and removing elements
+## Skipping and removing elements

-If we use a negative number, R will return every element *except* for the
+If we use a negative number as the index of a vector, R will return
-one specified:
+every element *except* for the one specified:

 ~~~{.r}